-Policy SE 10 of the CELPS relates to proposals for minerals development.
-Its aims are to ensure there is a sustainable provision of minerals within the Borough.
-Whilst bullet 9 of Policy SE 10 states that the Council will "not support proposals for peat extraction from new or extended sites", this is in reference to sites for the working and mining of minerals.
-This is a scheme for residential development and therefore Policy SE 10 is not applicable to this application.
+Para 205 of the NPPF states that when determining planning applications, 'great weight should be given to the benefits of mineral extraction, including the economy, but that mineral planning authorities should not grant planning permission for peat extraction from new or extended sites'.
+Policy SE 10 of the CELPS similarly relates to proposals for minerals development.
+The aims of the Framework and Policy SE 10 are to ensure there is a sustainable provision of minerals within the Borough.
+Whilst bullet 9 of Policy SE 10 and NPPF para 205(d) state that the council will "not support proposals for peat extraction from new or extended sites", this is in reference to sites for the working and mining of minerals.
+This is a scheme for residential development and therefore Policy SE 10 and NPPF para 205 are not applicable to this application.